SocexSolutions/agenda-v2/docs/authentication.md

 *Authorization* - what permissions does the user have

-*O-Auth* - fancier authenticaton system that also adds in the ability to manage permissions with the o-auth provider (like google)
+*O-Auth* - fancier authentication system that also adds in the ability to manage permissions with the o-auth provider (like google)

 ### Passport.js